Notre Dame hosts Evansville after Moeller’s 21-point game - WTOP News

 BOTTOM LINE: Evansville visits Notre Dame after Leif Moeller scored 21 points in Evansville’s 80-79 loss to the Western Kentucky Hilltoppers.

 The Fighting Irish have gone 6-0 in home games.
-Notre Dame averages 10.8 turnovers per game and is 1-1 when it turns the ball over less than its opponents.
+Notre Dame averages 76.9 points while outscoring opponents by 7.9 points per game.

 The Purple Aces are 0-2 in road games.
-Evansville ranks ninth in the MVC shooting 30.1% from 3-point range.
+Evansville is ninth in the MVC with 21.5 defensive rebounds per game led by Connor Turnbull averaging 4.3.

-TOP PERFORMERS: Markus Burton is scoring 18.5 points per game and averaging 2.8 rebounds for the Fighting Irish.
-Jalen Haralson is averaging 14.1 points and 3.0 rebounds over the last 10 games.
+TOP PERFORMERS: Markus Burton is averaging 18.5 points, 3.7 assists and 1.6 steals for the Fighting Irish.
+Jalen Haralson is averaging 14.1 points over the last 10 games.

-Connor Turnbull is scoring 13.8 points per game and averaging 5.2 rebounds for the Purple Aces.
+Turnbull is averaging 13.8 points, 5.2 rebounds and 2.8 blocks for the Purple Aces.
 Joshua Hughes is averaging 9.5 points and 5.5 rebounds.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.